 In fact, this is an extremely useful technique for beginners.

 Think of babies and young children.
 How do they learn?

-When people move to a new country and they don’t speak the native language, they first struggle.
+When people move to a new country, and they don’t speak their native language, they first struggle.
 But with time, they pick up the language.